Frank Easterbrook

-Frank Hoover Easterbrook (born September 3, 1948) is an American lawyer, jurist, and legal scholar who has served as a United States circuit judge of the U.S. Court of Appeals for the Seventh Circuit since 1985.
-He was the Seventh Circuit's chief judge from 2006 to 2013.
+Frank Hoover Easterbrook (born September 3, 1948) is an American lawyer and jurist who is a United States circuit judge of the U.S. Court of Appeals for the Seventh Circuit.
+He was appointed in 1985 by President Ronald Reagan, and he was the chief judge of the circuit from 2006 to 2013.

 Early life and education

 Easterbrook was born in Buffalo, New York, on September 3, 1948, the son of Vimy and George Easterbrook.
 His younger brothers are author Gregg Easterbrook and Neil Easterbrook, a professor at Texas Christian University.
 He attended Kenmore West High School in Tonawanda, New York.

-Easterbrook attended Swarthmore College, where he was elected to Phi Beta Kappa and received his Bachelor of Arts degree with high honors in 1970.
+After high school, Easterbrook attended Swarthmore College, where he was elected to Phi Beta Kappa and received his Bachelor of Arts degree with high honors in 1970.
 He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review along with future judge Douglas H. Ginsburg.
-He graduated in 1973 with a Juris Doctor and membership in the Order of the Coif.
+He graduated in 1973 with a J.D. and membership in the Order of the Coif.

 Early career

 After law school, Easterbrook clerked for judge Levin Hicks Campbell of the U.S. Court of Appeals for the First Circuit from 1973 to 1974.
 He then joined the U.S. Solicitor General's office as an Assistant to the Solicitor General, and was promoted in 1978 to Deputy Solicitor General.
 The solicitor general at the time was Robert Bork, and Easterbrook has reminisced that when he joined the Solicitor General's office, "The Washington Post noted that around the same time the SG's Office had hired three lawyers either fresh from clerkships or lacking the customary appellate experience.
 None of us had clerked on the Supreme Court.
 The Post concluded that good lawyers were no longer willing to work for the Solicitor General and attributed this to Bork's role in firing Archibald Cox as Watergate special prosecutor.
 The paper thought that dark days lay ahead for the Office with a second-rate staff.
 The three bottom-of-the-barrel selections were Robert Reich (later Secretary of Labor in the Clinton Administration), Danny Boggs (future Chief Judge of the Sixth Circuit), and me."
 Easterbrook was considered "one of the very top advocates appearing before the Supreme Court in his days at the bar".

-Easterbrook joined the faculty of the University of Chicago Law School in 1978 (and is still a senior lecturer there today), and was a principal at Lexecon from 1980 until his judicial appointment.
+Easterbrook joined the faculty of the University of Chicago Law School in 1978.
+He was a principal at the economics consulting firm Compass Lexecon from 1980 until his judicial appointment.
 Easterbrook argued 20 cases before the Supreme Court while in the Solicitor General's office and in private practice, including several landmark antitrust cases.